brylevkirill/notes/interesting recent papers.md

 #### ["Multi-step Reinforcement Learning: A Unifying Algorithm"](https://arxiv.org/abs/1703.01327) De Asis, Hernandez-Garcia, Holland, Sutton
   `Q(σ)` `value-based`
 >	"Currently, there are a multitude of algorithms that can be used to perform TD control, including Sarsa, Q-learning, and Expected Sarsa.
 These methods are often studied in the one-step case, but they can be extended across multiple time steps to achieve better performance.
 Each of these algorithms is seemingly distinct, and no one dominates the others for all problems.
 In this paper, we study a new multi-step action-value algorithm called Q(σ) which unifies and generalizes these existing algorithms, while subsuming them as special cases.
 A new parameter, σ, is introduced to allow the degree of sampling performed by the algorithm at each step during its backup to be continuously varied, with Sarsa existing at one extreme (full sampling), and Expected Sarsa existing at the other (pure expectation)."
+>	"With a constant value of sampling parameter σ, Q(σ) is a weighted average between tree backups and regular SARSA: σ varies the breadth of the tree backup, contrasted with TD(λ) where λ varies the depth.
+Q(σ) allows for interpolation in bias-variance tradeoff: if σ is dynamically adjusted, can enforce a desirable tradeoff."
   - `video` <https://youtube.com/watch?v=MidZJ-oCpRk> (De Asis)
   - `video` <https://youtu.be/dZmCOIJ7Cyc?t=7m3s> (Bobyrev) `in russian`